pharmaverse/admiral/README.md

 ## Purpose

 Tools for developing functions and maintaining a healthy codebase within the family of admiral R packages.

 ## Installation

-The package is available from CRAN and can be installed by running `install.packages("admiral")`.

 To install the latest development version of the package directly from GitHub use the following code: